MattJohns/ImageBook/README.md

 The `pageMarginOutside` field specifies the amount of space between the left side of pages and the left side their book (for pages on the left hand side), or the right side of pages and the right side of the book (for pages on the right hand side).

-In other words in specifies the distance between the edge of the book and the edge of the page.
+In other words it specifies the distance between the edge of the book and the edge of the page.

 Note this field uses proportional units, so 0.25 means 25% of the book.